17th November 2017

 - When nurse and midwife self-declare and maintain good records of their indemnity arrangement then they are not required to provide a copy of documents for their indemnity arrangement.

-If you need any help with your Medical Recruitment in the UK and NMC revalidation, feel free to contact us anytime.
+If you need any help with your Medical Recruitment and NMC revalidation in the UK , then feel free to contact us anytime.